hypertrack/quickstart-react-native/README.md

 Check out the [dashboard](#dashboard) to see the live location of your devices on the map.

 ## Integrate the [React Native SDK](https://github.com/hypertrack/sdk-react-native)

+You will need either [npm](https://www.npmjs.com/) or [Yarn](https://yarnpkg.com) in order to install the SDK and configure the Android and iOS projects.

 1. [Create React Native project](#step-1-create-react-native-project)
 2. [Install JavaScript packages](#step-2-install-javascript-packages)